fanff/pp/README.md

 `$env:PYTHONPATH += ";$PWD" `

-Or, if prefered a volume mount in the compose.yml can make the job as well.
+Or, if prefered a volume mount in the compose.yml can make the job as well if you prefer not having the venv in your project but inside the docker.

-#### testing images with docker :
+## Testing the docker composed application

-Use the compose.yml file at will.
+Use the compose.yml file at will to start the whole application.

 ```bash